LLebronC/M5-mcv/README.md

 Master in Computer Vision - M5 Visual recognition

 ## Project description
-The goal of this project is to learn the basic concepts, techniques, tricks and libraries to develop deep neural networks.
-Deep learning is the workhorse of many computer vision tasks, among them three central ones: object detection, segmentation and recognition.
-This project focuses on state-of-the art deep learning networks and techniques for these three problems.
-They will be applied to a hot topic these days, that of scene understanding for autonomous vehicles, whereby the classes of interest with regard the three tasks will be pedestrians, vehiches, road, roadside, etc.
+The goal of this project is to study the use of deep learning to semantically segment images and extract some knowledge of the scene.
+To do it we will use different types of neural networks.

 Download the [Overleaf document](https://www.overleaf.com/read/zbhrkkjvwkjv)